From trend to product: the flavors Gen Z is turning into trends.

 How New Max is keeping pace with this innovation

-The discussion is no longer about chasing the next trend, but about understanding which trends actually have the potential to become products.
-For Gen Z, having a strong social media presence helps, but it’s not enough on its own.
+The discussion is no longer just about keeping up with the latest trend, but about identifying which trends have the potential to evolve into products that are relevant to the market.
+For Gen Z, having a strong social media presence can boost visibility, but what sustains a brand goes beyond the initial novelty.

-At New Max, we closely monitor the changes that influence consumer behavior and help redefine what’s gaining traction in the meat and snack markets.
-We know that trends alone cannot sustain a product; it is essential to translate market trends into viable applications, with flavor, aroma, and texture aligned with the industry’s vision and pace.
+At New Max, we closely monitor the trends that influence consumer behavior and help redefine opportunities in the meat and snack sectors.
+We understand that translating market trends into products requires a balance between flavor, aroma, texture, industrial feasibility, and alignment with the brand’s vision.

 That is why we work closely with our clients, providing technical support, analyzing market trends, and closely monitoring R&D teams.
-With a research and technical sales team that stays connected to the market, we help translate consumer trends into more consistent product launches that successfully combine sensory appeal, industrial performance, and alignment with what consumers are truly looking for.
+With a research and technical sales team that stays connected to the market, we help translate consumer trends into new product launches that are better aligned with what consumers are looking for and what the industry needs to deliver.

 Your resume has been successfully submitted!